Aiden: Musical style and influences

-Aiden has been described as goth, goth-punk, emo, horror punk, and post-hardcore.
+Corey Apar of AllMusic described Aiden's sound as "surging, darkly melodic post-hardcore," explaining that the band "combine post-hardcore and punk attitudes with gothic aesthetics and a love of all things horror."
+Hence, the band has been described variously as gothic rock, goth-punk, emo, horror punk, and post-hardcore.

 Aiden's debut 2004 album Our Gangs Dark Oath is described as a post-hardcore album with a screamo influence, being compared to punk bands like AFI.
 The album lacks horror themes in its lyrics and themes, which the band didn't feature until their second album in 2005, Nightmare Anatomy.
 Instead, Our Gangs Dark Oath has lyrics inspired by Francis' life of jail, drug abuse and being out on his own in his mid-teenage years.
 Francis said in an interview that at the time, in his early 20s, he was angry at the world and wanted to change everything.
 "Those are songs I wrote because I was so angry at everything and wanted to change the world, but now I don't give a fuck. [laughs] Now I want to tell fictional stories about whips and chains.
 You know, things that matter."
 Nightmare Anatomy has been described as a post-hardcore album with elements of screamo.
 Aiden took a break from the punk genre with the 2007 album Conviction, which features a pop rock-influenced style with characteristics influenced by rock band The Cure.
 2009's Knives showed Aiden returning to the punk genre.

 Aiden's influences include New Order, Joy Division, Bad Religion, Nirvana, the Misfits, NOFX, The Damned, and David Bowie.
 Aiden has been compared to the band AFI.